On 'SNL,' Lil Wayne And Future Address Consent

 Meanwhile the careers of contemporary artists, including XXXTentacion, who faced felony domestic assault charges for beating his pregnant former girlfriend before he was murdered earlier this year, and Tekashi 6ix9ine, recently sentenced to four years probation for a 2015 sexual misconduct charge with a minor, have continued to thrive on the Billboard charts.

 As for the music itself, the creative challenge hip-hop has yet to face is how to respect the growing culture of consent when so much misogyny is baked into commercial rap's cake.
-For his sake, Lil Wayne, whose been known for his lascivious lyrics over the years, attempts to clean up his act in the Booty Kings skit when he raps: "Respect is the game / And booty is the scrimmage / And I play good defense if that booty get offended."
+For his sake, Lil Wayne, who's been known for his lascivious lyrics over the years, attempts to clean up his act in the Booty Kings skit when he raps: "Respect is the game / And booty is the scrimmage / And I play good defense if that booty get offended."

 It's not the most delicately-worded dance, but one long overdue.